Ruby on Rails packaging

 Veracode Static Analysis does not analyze Ruby source code directly.
 Instead, it uses the Veracode RubyGem to compile your Ruby code into YARV (Yet Another Ruby VM) instructions, which are the only supported input for analysis of Ruby applications.

-, the machine you use to package your application must be setup for your application server to run.
+This means that when you run veracode prepare, the machine you use to package your application must be setup for your application server to run.

 For example, if your application server does not run without an environment variable called API_KEY

-and this is not available when running veracode prepare
+and this is not available when running veracode prepare, then veracode prepare will not be able to run.

 We typically recommend you use a container image used by the development team.